Jumia/techblog/_posts/2018-09-17-not-your-kind-of-automation.md

 ## Background

 Inside Jumia, everyone knew that I had a huge set of scripts that did a lot of different things.
 Although that is good, the scripts were for my usage “only”.
 So the idea of sharing them was born.
-To make it happen, we thought of implementing a basic but powerful UI, which allows, execution of such scripts easily and be very user friendly.
+To make it happen, we thought of implementing a basic but powerful UI, which allows, execution of such scripts easily and be very user-friendly.
 And so, we created JDash.

 (At the end I share JDash stack for the curious ones.)

 ## Why does it matter

 You can improve everyone’s work by doing so, from Developers to Top Management.
 The sky’s the limit.
-Also, you motivate your team by doing something different, you empower them, you make them more noticeable, and everyone can be involved in the tool / product evolution.
+Also, you motivate your team by doing something different, you empower them, you make them more noticeable, and everyone can be involved in the tool/product evolution.
 So, how do I say this, our industry is full of talent, but, we still do not automate our most common tasks.
-And, honestly, we all are the one’s to blame.
+And, honestly, we all are the ones to blame.
 We do tech, so why don’t we take the time to improve our workflow by creating something that eases your and everyone’s life?

 ## Real example

 Let’s show exactly how JDash began.

 As you all know, we build e-commerce for several countries in Africa.
 For each, we have a backend and it’s own database, thus it’s specificity, like configurations.
 The first real scenario and feature of our tool was a simple Configuration Search.
-Imagine, having 12 countries, so, 12 databases / backends, where you must log into, search for the configuration, and get the value, versus, selecting a configuration for a given set of countries at a click of a button in which within less than 5 seconds you have your results.
+Imagine, having 12 countries, so, 12 databases/backends, where you must log into, search for the configuration, and get the value, versus, selecting a configuration for a given set of countries at a click of a button in which within less than 5 seconds you have your results.
 All at once.

 Ridiculous!!